Slider2732/ESP-909/README.md

 A quick guide Manual has been uploaded (to be converted to PDF) <br>
 Code is commented, with full connections listed. <br><br>
 Demo's- <br>
-FirstMIDI.mp3 is a quick demo of the sound of ESP-909, straight after getting MIDI to work. <br>
+FirstMIDI.mp3 is a quick demo of the sound of ESP-909, straight after getting MIDI to work <br>
 Simulation.mp3 salutes William Shatner's trip into space aboard the Blue Origin spaceship.
-It uses a TR-808 sample set and no DAC.<br>
+It uses a TR-808 sample set and no DAC<br>
-DAC-MIDI is the first run of the Arduino MIDI code working.
-The end glitch has since been fixed (buffer under run) and the 909 claps are higher in volume <br>
+TR-909 and TR-808 kit examples can also be heard <br>

 <img src ="./ESP-909_s.JPG" raw=true />